gil-peled/gil-peled/README.md

-- 👋 Hi, I’m @gil-peled, I'm interested in Economics, you can reach me at gpeled@ucsd.edu
+- 👋 Hi, I’m @gil-peled, I'm interested in Economics, you can reach me at gjpeled@gmail.com

 <!---